PlanBase/PdfLayoutManager/README.md

 For text, the lower-left-hand-corner is below the leading which is below the descent which is below the baseline.
 Lines are still aligned based on the baseline of the text.

+Despite this, LineWrapped.render() takes a topLeft.
+Also, images even within PDFs have (0,0) in their top-left corner (just like a screen).

+TODO: LineWrapped.render() is topLeft for a table, but not for anything else yet.
+ARRRRGH

 TODO: Does PDFBox base some things on the lower-RIGHT corner?
 If so, what?

 # FAQ